Magnet® Status Hospital Recognition

 Journey to Magnet Excellence®

 Hospitals seeking to create and sustain a culture of excellence may embark on the Journey to Magnet Excellence®.
 The process involves a self-assessment of the organization’s performance against the Magnet® sources of evidence.
 During the process between self-assessment and site visit, the hospital has an opportunity to transform and embed their culture with the principles of nursing excellence.

 Journey to Pathway to Excellence®

-The American Nurses Credentialing Center's (ANCC) Pathway to Excellence® designation is earned by healthcare organizations that create work environments where nurses can excel in their practice.
+The American Nurses Credentialing Center's (ANCC) Journey to Pathway to Excellence® designation is earned by healthcare organizations that create work environments where nurses can excel in their practice.
 The designation substantiates the professional satisfaction of nurses and identifies best places to work.

 What Does Journey to Pathway to Excellence® Designation Mean?

-A Pathway to Excellence® designated organization is committed to nurses and to what nurses identify as a match with their values and contributions toward the overall pursuit of safe, quality patient care.
-This designation confirms to the public that nurses working in a Pathway to Excellence® designated organization know that their efforts are supported and invite other nurses to join their colleagues in this desirable and nurturing environment.
+A Journey to Pathway to Excellence® designated organization is committed to nurses and to what nurses identify as a match with their values and contributions toward the overall pursuit of safe, quality patient care.
+This designation confirms to the public that nurses working in a Journey to Pathway to Excellence® designated organization know that their efforts are supported and invite other nurses to join their colleagues in this desirable and nurturing environment.

-What Does it Take to Achieve Pathway to Excellence® Designation?
+What Does it Take to Achieve Journey to Pathway to Excellence® Designation?

-An organization earns the Pathway to Excellence® designation through a review process where it fully documents that the Practice Standards of the ideal practice environment are present in the organization's practices, policies, and culture.
+An organization earns the Journey to Pathway to Excellence® designation through a review process where it fully documents that the Practice Standards of the ideal practice environment are present in the organization's practices, policies, and culture.
 The Practice Standards are based upon expert nurse input and nursing literature that supports the qualities of a positive practice environment.
 After successful document review, nurses in the organization verify the presence of the Practice Standards in the organization through participation in a confidential online survey.